anand-144/SmartWeb-AI/README.md

 bash
 Copy code
 yarn test
-Contributing
+## Contributing
 We welcome contributions to enhance the project.
 Please fork the repository and create a pull request with a clear description of your changes.

-Credits
+## Credits
-This project is inspired by and credits the work of Adrian Hajdin.
+This project is inspired by and credits the work of Adrian Hajdin (https://github.com/adrianhajdin).
 Thank you for your amazing contributions to the web development community!

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.